 Universal precautions are an approach to infection control.
-According to the concept of Universal Precautions, all human blood and certain human body fluids are treated as if known to be infectious for HIV, HBV, HCV, and other blood borne pathogens.
+According to the concept of Universal Precautions, all human blood and certain human body fluids are treated as if known to be infectious for HIV, HBV, HCV, and other bloodborne pathogens.
 The college observes the practice of "universal precautions" to prevent contact with blood and other potentially infectious materials.
-As a result, all body fluids as well as instruments, environmental surfaces, materials, laboratory waste and other articles with potential to be contaminated with blood or other body fluids, shall be treated as if they are infectious for HIV, HBV, HCV and other blood borne pathogens.
+As a result, all body fluids as well as instruments, environmental surfaces, materials, laboratory waste and other articles with potential to be contaminated with blood or other body fluids, shall be treated as if they are infectious for HIV, HBV, HCV and other bloodborne pathogens.
 Universal precautions include hand washing, gloving (and other personal protective equipment), and clean-up techniques used by the college.
+Additionally, all procedures involving blood or OPIM shall be performed in such a manner as to minimize splashing, spraying, spattering, and generation of droplets of these substances.